Redesign Your Employee Onboarding Program: Actionable Tips + Checklists

 Additionally, encourage new hires to learn from their peers and colleagues through group projects, team-building activities, and cross-functional collaborations.
 These experiences can take on a more formal structure, such as scheduled and guided sessions, or they can be more flexible and spontaneous, based on individual needs.

 Regardless of the approach, consider rewarding the employees who support your efforts to create a culture of continuous learning.
-This can include incentives for completing additional certifications, attending workshops, or participating in relevant industry events.
+This can include incentives for completing additional certifications, such as taking A+ Practice Test, theattending workshops, or participating in relevant industry events.

 7. Monitor Their Progress Over Time